cretaceousmart/Drug_Property_Prediction/README.md

 # Drug_Property_Prediction

-Hi, I’m happy to let you know I’ve finished the coding task that builds the Transformer, GNN, and Tree model(Random Forest) to predict the drug property.
+Hi, I'm using Transformer, GNN, and Tree model(Random Forest) to predict the drug property.
 Thanks for giving me this opportunity to slove real-world problems since I haven’t gotten in torch with Medical ML problems and  Transformer.
 I will show you what I’ve done and what I found.

 - Due to the limited time, there're a lot of things that can be improved, I'm looking forward to having a furthur discussion with you!